Discover the best knee brace for bone-on-bone pain to alleviate pain, enhance stability, and promote joint health during activities.

 Shock Doctor 870 Knee Brace: Key Features and Specs

-The brace includes a padded patella buttress and flexible side stabilizer stays that run along the knee joint, delivering excellent medial and lateral support.
-Soft Lycra mesh at the back ensures breathability, while convenient finger tabs make it easy to put on and remove.
+The brace comes with a padded patella buttress and flexible side stabilizer stays that provide superior medial and lateral support for the knee.
+The back is soft Lycra mesh for breathability, and hook-and-loop closures make for easy on and off.

 Use Cases, Pros and Cons for Shock Doctor 870